-Time is an important consideration in adaptive planning.
-Most grey infrastructure typically remain in place for decades, such that the conditions under which it may need to perform in the future, will be entirely different to the present.
 Planners must be confident that the decisions made today will still serve the needs of tomorrow.
-A key aspect of this is ensuring that plans consider long-term exogenous impacts that fall beyond the typical life cycle of grey infrastructure, and which consider the potential costs of future adaptation.
 For example, what is called into doubt is their effectiveness at reducing flood risk.
 These uncertainties can act as a barrier for the implementation of a Nature-based Solution.
 Yet the level of uncertainty (e.g., they are unknown and unpredictable) is manageable and not deeply uncertain.
 It is a form of ambiguity that these manageable uncertainties in the solution space are considered a barrier for implementation: the unfamiliarity with the solution may create a feeling of uncertainty that is higher than the actual level of uncertainty.
 When uncertainties in the solution space are properly addressed during the design phase of a project, they become more manageable.
 For example, although it is known that mangrove forests can attenuate waves, the exact dimensions required are unknown.
 Such an uncertainty can be remediated in the short-term, by overdimensioning the mangrove forest.
 In the long-term, such a knowledge gap can be addressed by conducting experiments and in situ measurements.
 Such uncertainties should thus not hamper adding Nature-based Solutions to the portfolio of viable measures that address climate change issues.
 And although there are many uncertainties in the solution space when it comes to Nature-based Solutions, they excel at addressing uncertainties in the problem space in an adaptive manner.

-Decisions need to be made despite uncertainty.
+Figure 3.1 Decisions need to be made despite uncertainty.
 In deep uncertain problem context taking a large step using a 'predict and design' approach is unfavourable.
 The key is to be able to take smaller steps by using an adaptive approach.